chris-short/chrisshort.net/content/resume-cv.md

 ## Professional Summary

-Seasoned, passionate, results producing DevOps professional; wide range of experiences and skills managing numerous aspects of Linux systems, network administration, IT Operations, and Development Operations (DevOps).
+Seasoned, passionate, results-producing DevOps professional; a wide range of experiences and skills managing numerous aspects of Linux systems, network administration, IT Operations, and Development Operations (DevOps).
 Coordinated multiple projects with competing priorities involving WAN/LAN and systems design, implementation, configuration, hardening, administration, and maintenance.
 Expertise in troubleshooting hardware, software, and network issues in high-pressure situations.
-Prolific blogger, opensource.com and DZone contributor, Triangle DevOps and Detroit Golang Meetup organizer and speaker, Speaker at DevOpsDays Detroit 2016-2017, GopherCon 2017, DevOps Days Raleigh 2017, and All Things Open 2017.
+A prolific blogger, opensource.com and DZone contributor, Triangle DevOps and Detroit Golang Meetup organizer and speaker, Speaker at DevOpsDays Detroit 2016-2017, GopherCon 2017, DevOps Days Raleigh 2017, and All Things Open 2017.

 ## Skills